ariaghora/anvil/README.md

 No Python, no gigabytes of dependencies.
 Just compiled code running models.

-> [!CAUTION]
+> [!WARNING]
-> This package is only tested on macOS (MacBook M1) and Ubuntu 22.04.
+> This package is only tested (in the order of comprehensiveness) on macOS (MacBook M1), Ubuntu 22.04, and Windows 11.
 It requires Accelerate framework on macOS and `openblas-dev` on Linux.
+> Windows users can get precompiled [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) `.lib` file from their release page and drop it on `lib/windows` directory.
+So far that's the easiest way to get this running.

 ## Safetensors Models